RazMake/PathLights/PowerSourceDesign.md

 The schema seems simple enough and with few components:
 ![Sample Schematic](Images/ChargePumpSchematic.png)
 This is cool because it does not use an inductor, which are tipically large components.
-It does have a low output current (only 140mA), so I need to make sure this is enough for the level shifter.
+hIt does have a low output current (only 140mA), so I need to make sure this is enough for the level shifter.

 ## Conclusion
 TBD